 Traveling extensively during Graham’s 32 years with The Capital Group, Carolyn embraced each trip with youthful enthusiasm and profound curiosity.
 She fulfilled her lifelong dream of attending college when she graduated from Lyon College in 2000 with a degree in art history.
 To this day, she is the “go-to” person in the family for information on nearly any topic.
-Carolyn is an active Rotarian and patron of the arts in her community, and delights in being a “Muvie” to her four grandchildren and three great-grandchildren.
+Carolyn is an active Rotarian and patron of the arts in her community, and delights in being a “Muvie” to her four grandchildren and four great-grandchildren.

 The great-niece of Graham and Carolyn, Ellen represents the next generation of the Holloway family as Board Treasurer.
 She works at Living Cities, a collaborative of 22 of the largest foundations and financial institutions that collectively work to improve the economic lives of low-income people and the communities where they live.
 Prior to joining Living Cities, Ellen worked for the Commonwealth of Massachusetts, overseeing the state’s homelessness prevention and rapid-rehousing programs.
 Before working in the public sector, she was a vice president at SunTrust Bank, where she made debt and equity investments in affordable housing and community development projects.
 She holds a Master’s Degree in City Planning from the Massachusetts Institute of Technology, and a B.S. in Business and Enterprise Management from Wake Forest University.
 Her favorite pastimes include running and traveling, especially with her sister, Annie, on their annual trips together.